- The Washington Times - Tuesday, November 18, 2025

 Mr. Trump said he leveraged tariffs in foreign negotiations to secure tremendous investments in U.S. manufacturing and jobs, including the latest commitment from Riyadh.

-Mr. Trump also boasted about the June B-2 bombing that destroyed the nuclear sites of Iran, the main Mideast rival to Saudi Arabia.
+Mr. Trump also boasted about the June B-2 bombing that destroyed nuclear sites in Iran, the leading Middle East rival to Saudi Arabia.

-Meanwhile, the president is pushing the Saudis to take a bigger role in rebuilding Gaza and is lobbying them to join the Abraham Accords, which normalized relations among Israel and smaller Arab countries in 2020.
+Meanwhile, the president is pushing the Saudis to take a bigger role in rebuilding the Gaza Strip and is lobbying them to join the Abraham Accords, which normalized relations between Israel and smaller Arab countries in 2020.

 The Saudis have made Palestinian statehood a precondition for such an agreement, so they are not expected to join the accords during this trip.